AI agents connect to external tools and data sources. Most are unvetted.

 }

 Attestations are only useful if machines can read them.
-Credence provides three consumption interfaces — so the trust check happens automatically, not manually on a website.
+Credence gives you three ways to verify a server — so the trust check happens automatically, not manually on a website.

 Add Credence as an MCP server in Claude Desktop, Claude Code, or any MCP client.
-Your AI agent calls credence_check_server before connecting to unknown servers.
+Your AI agent calls credence_check_server before connecting to unknown tools.
 Attestation data flows through the same protocol your agent already speaks.
+Quick start guide →

 credence check owner/server from the terminal.
 Exit codes for CI integration: 0 = safe, 1 = not attested, 2 = flagged, 3 = rejected.
 Verify local source hashes against attestations before install.

-Submit an MCP server for Credence analysis.
+Submit an AI tool for Credence analysis.
 We'll clone the repo, run the pipeline, and publish the attestation.
 Submissions are tracked as GitHub Issues — you can follow progress there.

 Opens a pre-filled GitHub Issue.
 You'll need a GitHub account.